Dell Touchpad not working? Here's how to fix it

 When you're ready to work—or play—your tech should be ready too.
 So if your Dell® laptop's touchpad isn't working, it can be incredibly frustrating.

 Don't worry though, Asurion is your one-stop shop for troubleshooting your tech.
 From fixing a keyboard to advice on whether to replace or repair your laptop, we keep the devices you rely on most working all day, every day.
-Here are our tips for fixing a Dell touchpad that's not working.
+Here are our tips for fixing a Dell touchpad that's not working, including how to resolve touchpad issues and troubleshoot touchpad buttons.

 Restart your laptop